SarShaheen/Evolution-Of-Air-Jordan/README.md

 - __Landing Page__

-The landing page shows a image of the air jordan logo with text overlaying to cleary show where they are on the site.
+The landing page shows a image of the air jordan logo with text overlaying.

 This welcomes them to the Evolution Of Air Jordan website and has a animation to make the experience enjoyable.